-Billy Batson (Angel) is a 14 year old boy desperately searching for his long lost mother; running away from countless foster homes while getting into trouble with the police as he searches for his belonging and identity.
-His life changes forever after a mysterious encounter gives him the ability to transform into a superhero by saying just one word ’Shazam!’.
+Billy Batson (Angel) is a 14 year old boy desperately searching for his long lost mother.
+Running away from countless foster homes while getting into trouble with the police as he searches for his own belonging and identity.
+His life changeing forever after a mysterious encounter gives him the ability to transform into a superhero by saying just one word ’Shazam!’.

-Shazam plays clear homage to 1988s Big and Vice Versa within it’s handling of body swap themes and structure.
+Shazam plays clear homage to 1988s Big and Vice Versa within it’s handling of body swap themes and structures.
 While also taking inspiration from more contemporary adult comic films such as Mathew Vaughans 2010 Kick Ass.
-There is an inherent love of DCs characters with beautiful references to Superman and Batman throughout, even playing homage to Superman 2 in the structure of the final battle scenes amongst the Philadelphia skyline.
+There is an inherent love of DCs characters with beautiful references to Superman and Batman throughout.
+Even playing homage to Superman 2 in the structure of the final battle scenes amongst the Philadelphia skyline.

-Our villain Dr Sivana (Strong) has a back story that ties to feels of rejection in youth and family, perfectly dovetailing Billy’s own story while also providing the classic comic villain.
-Sandburg using his experience in horror to create moments of real tension and jumps, while cutting through these with humour; never letting the film enter territory to dark to engage all ages.
+Our villain Dr Sivana (Strong) has a back story that ties to feelings of rejection in youth and family.
+Perfectly mirroring Billy’s own story while also providing a classic comic villain.
+Sandburg using his experience in horror to create moments of real tension and jumps, while cutting through these with humour.
+Never allowing the film enter territory too dark to engage all ages.